The Ultra

 • Film premiers and Gatherings

-8. SPOT Trackers are included in the price?
+8. Trackers are included in the price?
 Nice!

 They are also essential for the PanCeltic Team to monitor your progress and keep our beady eyes on you at all times.
 We will know when you have stopped at the pub for lunch, or called in at a local supermarket to stock up on essentials.
 They transmit and record all of your ride telemetry and is an important tool to help ratify results at the end of the ride.

-9. How do I get to the Start in Douglas?
+9. How do I get to the start in Conwy?

 10. Can I change from Full Route to Short Route (and vice-versa)?